microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 For our own sanity, we'll want to ensure that tabs cannot be torn out from a "Preview" Windows Terminal window and dropped into a "Release" window.
-I'm not positive that the system will prevent that on our behalf, so I think it's important to call out that if this _is_ possible, we should expressely disallow it.
+I'm not positive that the system will prevent that on our behalf, so I think it's important to call out that if this _is_ possible, we should expressly disallow it.

 #### Scenario: Mixed Elevation